“Guilt is one side of a nasty triangle; the other two sides are shame and stigma.” Germaine Greer

 Dealing with the Family’s Misunderstanding

-Shortly after that, it came.
+Shortly after that, it came out.
 I was in a position to help the family financially here and there.
 I rarely needed help or was humble enough to ask if I did.
-I had learned the motto early that “If I don’t kill it we don’t eat.”
+I had learned the motto early that “If I don’t kill it, we don’t eat.”
 But this time I got myself into a bind.
 I called my mom and asked for a quick loan that I could repay back immediately.
 My addiction came up.
 An argument ensued.
 The word “crackhead” came out of my mother’s mouth.
 I had never felt lower in my life.
 I had hurt, abandoned and dishonored the person who made and raised me.
 Hardcore drug users carry the same judgment and shame of lepers thousands of years ago.
 I never wanted to be that.
 I never wanted to be like my father who died of the consequences of addiction after writing a book titled “Nobody’s Hero,” then embodying that title by societies standards.

 Psychology Today writes, “Addiction is not a one-person affair.
 Millions of loved ones become caught in its insidious web of deception, denial, and danger.
 Families challenged by addiction are wounded and weary.
 They experience negative feelings and emotions which block the road to recovery.
 A major roadblock is the stigma of addiction.
 It fuels shame which feeds on secrets, silence, and judgment.”